jsafrane/mounter-daemonset/README.md

    ```

    This will spawn a privileged pod that has access to /var/lib/kubelet on
    each node that kubelet will use to mount stuff.
-Note labels of the pods,
-   that's how kubelet finds out which pod to use for what volume plugin.

 3. Profit, e.g. run a test that creates a Ceph server and a pod that uses CephFS mount:
    ```
+   $ export KUBERNETES_PROVIDER=local
-   $ go run hack/e2e.go  -- -v --test  -test_args="--ginkgo.focus=CephFS"
+   $ go run hack/e2e.go  -- --test --test_args="--ginkgo.focus=CephFS"
    ```